MicrosoftDocs/xamarin-docs/docs/ios/watchos/troubleshooting.md

 ---
 title: "watchOS Troubleshooting"
-description: "Known issues and workarounds for watchOS development issues." ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 27C31DB8-451E-4888-BBC1-CE0DFC2F9DEC
+description: "This document discusses known issues and workarounds for watchOS development with Xamarin.
+It describes images with issues, manually adding interface controller files, launching a watch app from the command-line, and more." ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 27C31DB8-451E-4888-BBC1-CE0DFC2F9DEC